 1. Create a website, and an intranet, and an enterprise portal

 We often have organisations engage us in a new website project to attract customers, or a new intranet for their staff, or a new portal project to connect their customers and other external stakeholders, such as partners or suppliers.
-Quite often, they aren’t aware that a single web CMS can be used to achieve all of these things.
+Quite often, they aren’t aware that a single web CMS can be used to achieve all of these things, improving a significant number of business processes across your organisation.

 The beauty of a web CMS is at its core, it enables you to manage and deliver content online, and that can take many different forms.
 While these solutions look different and are built for different end users, they all share common functionality such as content publishing, document management, image management, forms and workflows, security and group permissions, search functionality and more.